International and European Applicants FAQs

 The UK government has a post-study work visa called the Graduate visa.

 This route is for students completing their degree or other eligible qualification.
 Through this route, students will be able to stay in the UK to work for:

 - three years if they are a PhD student.

-Please visit our student hub for more information about the graduate route.
+Please visit our Student Hub for more information about the Graduate route visa.

-You can also see the UKCISA website for a summary of the information we currently have about this new visa.
+You can also see the UKCISA website for more information.

 What to do when you arrive

 You’ll find all the information and advice you need on our website and information will also be emailed to you: